Sprinkler Repair: How to Unclog Sprinklers

 Remove mineral deposits from lawn sprinklers quickly and easily.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

-Clean clogged lawn sprinklers with special cleaners that dissolve rust and mineral build-ups, especially iron if you have hard water.
+IntroductionHere's how to clean clogged lawn sprinklers using special cleaners that dissolve rust and mineral build-ups.

 Clean Clogged Sprinklers

 If you have a lot of iron or other minerals in your water, then you likely know how much of a problem they can create.
 Iron builds up on the working parts and in the holes of sprinklers, which over time can make them quit working altogether.
 Here’s the good news: a simple soaking in a rust-removing solution followed by a spritz of silicone lubricant is all it takes to rejuvenate your sprinkler.

 Fill a freezer bag half full of rust remover and drop your sprinkler into the bag.
 We used CLR Calcium, Lime, and Rust Remover, but other rust-removing solutions will also work.
 Swish it around occasionally to distribute the solution.
 Remove the sprinkler after 30 minutes and rinse it in clear water.